ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-Python actions always consume a dictionary and produce a dictionary.
+Python Actions always consume a dictionary and produce a dictionary.
 The entry method for the action is `main` by default but can be specified explicitly to create the action with the `wsk` CLI by using `--main`, as with any other action type.

 You can create an OpenWhisk action called `helloPython` from this function as follows: